peiyi1/nassc_code/README.md

 [![DOI](https://zenodo.org/badge/426498854.svg)](https://zenodo.org/badge/latestdoi/426498854)
 # Optimization-Aware Qubit Routing: NASSC
-This repository contains the implementation of Optimization-Aware Qubit Routing: NASSC
+This repository contains the source code, benchmarks and scripts to reproduce experiments from the HPCA 2022 paper "Not All SWAPs Have the Same Cost: A Case for Optimization-Aware Qubit Routing" by Ji Liu, Peiyi Li, and Huiyang Zhou.

 # Installation
 1. Anaconda installation:

-    Anaconda can be downloaded in https://www.anaconda.com/.
+    Anaconda can be downloaded in https://www.anaconda.com/

 2. After installing Anaconda, create an environment and activate the environment: